Academic Phoenix Protocol™

 4

-When sending chapters, always include: (1) what feedback you're seeking, (2) areas of uncertainty, (3) your revision timeline.
+When sending chapters, always include: (1) what feedback you are seeking, (2) areas of uncertainty, (3) your revision timeline.
 Never send cold drafts without context.

 5